Edit

 DPI awareness

 WinUI applications automatically scale for each display that they're running on.
-Other Windows programming technologies (Win32, WinForms, WPF, etc.) don't automatically handle per-monitor DPI scaling.
-Without additional work to support per-monitor DPI scaling for these technologies, applications may appear blurry or incorrectly-sized.
-See High DPI Desktop Application Development on Windows for more information.
+Other Windows programming technologies (Win32, WinForms, WPF, and so on) don't automatically handle per-monitor DPI scaling.
+Without extra work to support per-monitor DPI scaling for these technologies, applications might appear blurry or incorrectly sized.
+For more information, see High DPI Desktop Application Development on Windows.

 Responsive layout